 Mission and Goals

-The Partners Healthcare Geriatric Psychiatry Fellowship brings together the remarkable breadth and depth of four major Boston institutions in a year-long ACGME-accredited training program that meets the requirements for American Board of Psychiatry and Neurology certification in the sub-specialty of geriatric psychiatry.
+The Mass General Brigham Geriatric Psychiatry Fellowship brings together the remarkable breadth and depth of four major Boston institutions in a year-long ACGME-accredited training program that meets the requirements for American Board of Psychiatry and Neurology certification in the sub-specialty of geriatric psychiatry.

-Currently, we accept one candidate per year for 12 months of fellowship training.
-The fellowship utilizes the expertise of four participating facilities:
+Currently, we accept two candidates per year for 12 months of fellowship training.
+The fellowship utilizes the expertise of six participating facilities:

 - Massachusetts General Hospital (the sponsoring institution)